Chronic telogen effluvium. The clue’s in the name:

-Once you know you have CTE, to stop it you'll first need to start correcting your iron deficiency:
+Once you know you definitely have chronic telogen effluvium, to stop it you'll first need to start correcting your iron deficiency:

 No, not really!

-A high strength iron supplement is the quickest way to increase ferritin levels, but will take quite some time (maybe several months).
+A high strength iron supplement is the quickest way to increase ferritin levels, but will take quite some time to reverse a deficiency (perhaps several months).

 However, on its own, even a high dose iron supplement might not be enough to raise ferritin levels.
 That's simply because it might not get absorbed by your body very well.
-So that’s where more specialized supplements might be able to help.
-One example is Nutrihair (also known as Florisene) which, in addition to iron, also contains the amino acid L-lysine, vitamin C and vitamin B12 (to help with iron absorption).
+So that’s where more specialized supplements can help.
+One of these is Nutrihair (also known as Florisene) which, in addition to iron, also contains the amino acid L-lysine, vitamin C and vitamin B12 (to help with iron absorption).

-My own natural hands-on techniques for restoring hair regrowth were originally developed to treat androgenetic alopecia (male pattern baldness).
-But, although this type of hair loss is driven by a totally different mechanism to telogen effluvium, my techniques have also helped people suffering from this condition too.
+My own hands-on techniques for encouraging hair regrowth were originally developed to reverse androgenetic alopecia (male pattern baldness).
+But, although this type of hair loss is driven by a totally different mechanism to chronic telogen effluvium, my techniques have also helped people suffering from this condition too.